gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 To troubleshoot this issue, manually send a POST request to the API to validate if the TCP connection is hanging.
 If the TCP connection is hanging, the runner might not be able to request CI job payloads.

+### `failed to reserve container name` for init-permissions container when `gcs-fuse-csi-driver` is used

+The `gcs-fuse-csi-driver` `csi` driver currently [does not support mounting volumes for the init container](https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver/issues/38).
+This can cause failures starting the init container when using this driver.
+Features [introduced in Kubernetes 1.28](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/) will need to be supported in the driver's project to resolve this bug.

 ## Restrict access to job variables